 I have also seen other objects used as wall decorations that weren't originally intended as ornamental.
 I have seen quilts supported by poles and quilt hangers.
 I have seen cookie cutters suspended by loops and C-hooks.
 I have also seen people frame some of their collections, like stamps, lace, or memorabilia and hang it up in interesting and creative ways.

 Children's rooms have lots of room for creativity.
 You can hang their stuffed animals up instead of using pictures by securing coat hooks to the wall and just hanging the animals on the hooks.
 This is also a nice storage solution.
-You can frame pictures of their favorite characters by taking removing the pictures from books often bought at garage sales for nearly nothing especially if there is damage to a book already but still has good pictures in it.
+You can frame pictures of their favorite characters by removing the pictures from books often bought at garage sales for nearly nothing especially if there is damage to a book but it still has good pictures in it.

 If you are crafty, you might try painting a mural right on the wall yourself.
 It sounds a lot harder than it actually is.
 Most cartoon characters are composed of very simple and easy to replicate lines.
 Use an artist's pencil to draw it up on the wall.
 Have a good eraser and be prepared to make some mistakes.
 Acrylic paints come in all colors and cost around $1 a bottle.
 You can just match up the color you are looking for right to the bottle.
 It is basically as simple as filling in the lines of a coloring book, after you have the picture drawn on the wall.